IPVanish Expert Hands-On Review in 2025

 - Port forwarding.
 This is useful for users who want to torrent and don’t want to let firewalls get in the way.
 Port forwarding allows incoming internet connections to reach your device when using the VPN.

-Even with all of these additional options, IPVanish seems like the better choice to me.
-Maybe it’s because I don’t torrent that often and don’t want to get locked into an expensive 2-year subscription plan.
+Even with all of these additional options, IPVanish seems like the better choice to us.
+Maybe it’s because we don’t torrent that often and don’t want to get locked into an expensive 2-year subscription plan.

 See how IPVanish stacks up against the competition